Learn About the Law

 Current as of January 01, 2022 | Updated by FindLaw Staff

-(1) There is hereby created in the state treasury the housing development grant fund, which fund is administered by the division and is referred to in this section as the “fund”.
-The fund consists of money credited to the fund in accordance with section 39-26-123(3)(b); money transferred to the fund in accordance with section 24-22-118(2); money appropriated to the fund by the general assembly; all money transferred to the fund from the marijuana tax cash fund created in section 39-28.8-501(1) and any other cash fund maintained by the state; all money transferred to the fund from the general fund pursuant to subsection (6) of this section; all money collected by the division for purposes of this section from federal grants, from other contributions, gifts, grants, and donations received from any other organization, entity, or individual, public or private; and from any fees or interest earned on such money.
-The division is hereby authorized and directed to solicit, accept, expend, and disburse all money collected for the fund from the sources specified in this subsection (1) for the purpose of making grants, loans, or other forms of assistance that may be awarded under section 24-32-721.5 and for program administration as provided in this section.
+(1) There is created in the state treasury the housing development grant fund, which fund is administered by the division and is referred to in this section as the “fund”.
+The fund consists of money credited to the fund in accordance with section 39-26-123(3)(b); money transferred to the fund in accordance with section 24-22-118(2); money transferred to the fund from the ARPA refinance state money cash fund pursuant to section 24-75-226.5; money appropriated to the fund by the general assembly; all money transferred to the fund from the marijuana tax cash fund created in section 39-28.8-501(1) and any other cash fund maintained by the state; all money transferred to the fund from the general fund and the revenue loss restoration cash fund created in section 24-75-227(2) pursuant to subsections (6) and (7) of this section; all money collected by the division for purposes of this section from federal grants, from other contributions, gifts, grants, and donations received from any other organization, entity, or individual, public or private; and from any fees or interest earned on such money.
+The division is authorized and directed to solicit, accept, expend, and disburse all money collected for the fund from the sources specified in this subsection (1) for the purpose of making grants, loans, or other forms of assistance that may be awarded under section 24-32-721.7 and for program administration as provided in this section.
 All such money must be transmitted to the state treasurer to be credited to the fund.
 The money in the fund is continuously appropriated to the division for the purposes of this section.

 (1.5) In addition to the other sources of money to be deposited into the fund that are specified in subsection (1) of this section, the fund also consists of money transferred by the state treasurer from the unclaimed property trust fund to the division in accordance with section 38-13-801(3.5) to supplement existing funds to be expended for any of the purposes specified in subsection (2)(d) of this section.